dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 }
 ```
 ### DscProperty - Key
+We want to prevent the user from trying to define two labels for the same drive.
+To accomplish this, we'll assign the ```$DriveLabel``` property the ```DscProperty(Key)]``` attribute.
-The key property uniquely identifies an instance of the DSC resource.
+This key attribute uniquely identifies the an instance of the DSC resource.
-This is important because we cannot have multiple DSC resources in a configuration with the same key property.
+This is important because we cannot have multiple DSC resources in a configuration share the same key.
-When creating our own resources, at least one parameter in the class will need to have the attribute of ```[DscProperty(Key)]```.
+At least one parameter in the class will need to have the attribute of ```[DscProperty(Key)]```.
-Since we don't want the user to have two resources with the same drive letter in a configuration we'll assign it the ```[DscProperty(Key)]``` attribute.
 ```powershell
 class DriveLabel
 {